AxelThevenot/Logistic_Regression/README.md

 To illustrate the logistic regression algorithm I will take an easy example.
 Easy means with only 2 parameters.
 This way, we will be able to display outputs on a graph without reducing the dimensions.
 It will be more pleasant to look at and therefore to interpret.

-In this case, we have a dataset of average mark in maths and French of 300 French students during the year 2018.
+In this case (also used for my [KNN algorithm](https://github.com/AxelThevenot/K-Nearest_Neighbors/blob/master/README.md)), we have a dataset of average mark in maths and French of 300 French students during the year 2018.
 We also know what final exam they passed (Assuming they took only maths and French final exams at the end of the year and that we know the average marks only for those students, who had passed at least one of the exams).
 The goal of the logistic regression here will be to predict who will pass or not both exams according to its maths and french average mark.
 The dataset is a .csv file and its associated spreadsheet is represented below.
 The last column is for the label.
 The label is for the classification : `0`, `1` and `2` respectively mean pass the French exam, pass the maths exam and pass both.